Fiction for the Way We Live: Writing Short Stories with Aiden O’Reilly

 The short story is the natural art form for a view of life as fractured and in flux.
 It is for the voices of those whose lives do not form a coherent unity.
 (Frank O’Connor said it is for a ‘submerged population’.)
 Participants read the works of some classic and modern short story writers and borrow techniques from them.
 They look at plotting an outline, openings, voice, character and style.
 There will be a focus on rewriting and editing.

 Week 1: Introduction via classic short stories.
 A look at Frank O’Connor’s seminal text.
-A look at traditional story-telling.
+A look at traditional story-telling and stories in native North American culture.
 Reading list of short stories that give voice to a ‘submerged population’.

 Week 2: Plotting, impetus, drama.
 Storyboarding a favourite book/movie.
-Creating an outline of a story.
+Drafting an outline of a story.
 (Following O’Connor’s suggestion)

 Week 3: Description – embodied and dynamic descriptions.
 Dialogue technicals.
 Check on progress in developing story from outline.
 Reading list of short stories that make use of the surreal/horror/New Weird or psychological deviance.
 Writers include (TBA)